You’ve probably heard it already – Yoast SEO is one the most essential plugins for your WordPress website.

 Yoast also comes with some pretty nifty tools that can make your blogging life easier.

 WARNING: Proceed with caution.
-This part is very technical, so if you’re not familiar with this, please leave it to professional developers.
+This part is very technical, so if you’re not familiar with this, please leave it to a professional web development team.

 With the bulk editor, you can make changes to several SEO titles and Meta descriptions instead of going one by one.

 This can significantly reduce your time and effort if you want to make changes to multiple posts.

 Last but not least, you can import settings from other users or export your Yoast SEO plugin settings.